venugoapalreddy/biztalk-docs/biztalk/core/use-binding-files-to-import-or-export.md

 ---
 # Use binding files to import or export

-Starting with [!INCLUDE[bts2016_md](../includes/bts2016-md.md)], you can export and import binding files at the **Parties** and **Agreement** levels.
+Starting with [!INCLUDE [bts2016_md](../includes/bts2016-md.md)], you can export and import binding files at the <strong>Parties</strong> and <strong>Agreement</strong> levels.
 For previous BizTalk versions, you export at the application level, as described at:

 * [How to Export Bindings for an EDI-AS2 Solution](../core/how-to-export-bindings-for-an-edi-as2-solution.md)
 * [How to Import Bindings for an EDI-AS2 Solution](../core/how-to-import-bindings-for-an-edi-as2-solution.md)

-This topic shows you how to import and exports parties, their profiles, agreements, fallback settings, and more using [!INCLUDE[btsBizTalkServerAdminConsoleui_md](../includes/btsbiztalkserveradminconsoleui-md.md)] and BTSTask.
+This topic shows you how to import and exports parties, their profiles, agreements, fallback settings, and more using [!INCLUDE [btsBizTalkServerAdminConsoleui_md](../includes/btsbiztalkserveradminconsoleui-md.md)] and BTSTask.

 ## Overview